jrudolph/vesuvius-browser/README.md

 An unofficial web app to browse segments of the Vesuvius Challenge in a convenient way.

+The segment viewer is powered by [openseadragon](https://openseadragon.github.io/).
+The backend component powered by [Apache Pekko HTTP](https://pekko.apache.org/).

+## Features

+ - Browse segments of the Vesuvius Challenge
+ - View segment overview with area covered and masks
+ - Link to the current view of a segment
+ - Keyboard navigation

 ## Usage

 A public version of the app is hosted at [https://vesuvius.virtual-void.net/](https://vesuvius.virtual-void.net/).
 To